 - Psychosocial factors such as increased stress (Drossman)

-IBS does not currently have a cure, but there are several life aspects that can be managed in order to keep symptoms under control.
+IBS does not currently have a cure, but there are several aspects of daily life that can be managed in order to keep symptoms under control.
 The Mayo Clinic advises that those suffering from IBS avoid problem food known to upset their gut, drink lots of fluids, regular exercise, get plenty of sleep, and eat a large assortment of high fiber foods to aid in digestion (Mayo).

 If you begin to, or a currently noticing, digestive problems see your doctor to discuss possible causes and treatment options.